Chinese Postman Problem (CPP): Complete Guide with Solutions 2024

 Step 4: Create a new graph

-The new graph that is produced next has both the original and the newly added edges from step three.
+The new graph that is produced next has both the original graph and the newly added edges from step three.
 The vertices of this new graph must all be of even degree.

 Step 5: Find the Euler circuit